different-ai/embedbase-siri-gpt4-paul-graham/README.md

 # embedbase-paul-graham

-This is an example of using Embedbase to power your product with semantic search in no time while reducing your cost by 90% thanks to our duplicate filtering algorithm.
+This is an example of using Embedbase to power your product with semantic search in a few lines of code.

 This repository goes in pair with this [blog post](https://louis030195.medium.com/search-paul-graham-essays-with-siri-building-an-embedding-powered-product-in-few-lines-of-code-c578b43d741).